denzel-afk/Object-Oriented-Programming-Project/README.md

 - **Data Storage**: Microsoft Excel

 ## Documentation
 For detailed documentation, refer to the `./src` directory.
+Or, you may open this https://denzel-afk.github.io/SC2002_Project_/

 ## UML Class Diagrams